graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {queryType} be the root Query type in {schema}.
 - Assert: {queryType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {query}.
+- Let {groupedFieldSet} be the result of {CollectRootFields(queryType, selectionSet, variableValues)}.
-- Let {data} be the result of running {ExecuteSelectionSet(selectionSet, queryType, initialValue, variableValues)} _normally_ (allowing parallelization).
+- Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, queryType, initialValue, variableValues)} _normally_ (allowing parallelization).
 - Let {errors} be the list of all _field error_ raised while executing the